I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntdddisk/ns-ntdddisk-_partition_information.md

 `RewritePartition`

 Indicates, when <b>TRUE</b>, that the partition information has changed.
 When <b>FALSE</b>, the partition information has not changed.
 This member has a value of <b>TRUE</b> when the partition has changed as a result of an <a href="..\ntdddisk\ni-ntdddisk-ioctl_disk_set_drive_layout.md">IOCTL_DISK_SET_DRIVE_LAYOUT</a> IOCTL.
 This informs the system that the partition information needs to be rewritten.

-`StartingOffset`

-Specifies the offset in bytes on drive where the partition begins.

 ## Remarks
 The partition entry data in PARTITION_INFORMATION forms part of the drive layout information reported by the legacy routine <a href="..\ntddk\nf-ntddk-ioreadpartitiontable.md">IoReadPartitionTable</a> in the <a href="..\ntdddisk\ns-ntdddisk-_drive_layout_information.md">DRIVE_LAYOUT_INFORMATION</a> structure.
 DRIVE_LAYOUT_INFORMATION contains an array of PARTITION_INFORMATION structures pointed to by its <b>PartitionEntry</b> member.
 Each partition entry contains information for a partition on the drive.
 PARTITION_INFORMATION is also used with the legacy routine <a href="..\ntddk\nf-ntddk-iosetpartitioninformation.md">IoSetPartitionInformation</a> to change the properties of the partition, such as its type, recorded on the disk.